-Idaho’s redistricting commission approved legislative map L03 on Nov.
-10. This section of the map shows much of the Treasure Valley.
+Idaho’s redistricting commission approved new legislative and congressional boundaries in 2021.
+This section of the legislative map shows much of the Treasure Valley.
 (Courtesy of Idaho Commission For Reapportionment)

 The Idaho Supreme Court issued a unanimous opinion Thursday upholding the new legislative political boundaries approved late last year by Idaho’s bipartisan redistricting commission.

 The ruling removes much of the uncertainty that surrounded the state’s new legislative boundaries heading into the May 17 primary elections and the Feb.
 28 opening of the candidate filing declaration window.

 Thursday’s opinion means the 35 new legislative boundaries will be in place for the May primaries.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX